-\subsection{Relation to weighted covering models.}
+\subsection{Relation to weighted covering models}

-Let $(X,f)$ be a general homeomorphic zero-dimensional system and $\bl : l_1 < l_2 < \dotsb$ be a sequence of positive integers.
-In \S \ref{sec:extended-graph-covering}, we have shown that there exists a $\bl$-periodicity-regulated weighted graph covering $\wgGcal : \covrepa{\wgG}{\fai}$ with $\invlim \wgGcal$ being topologically conjugate to $(X,f)$.
-The base maps $B_n : \wgG_n \to X$ $(n \bni)$ have been defined at the same time.
-We are now ready to show that $\wgGcal$ can be transformed to an Bratteli--Vershik model of $(X,f)$.
-After we have done this, to show the converse, we have noticed that the next definitions are necessary:
+Let $(X,f)$ be a general invertible zero-dimensional system and $\bl : l_1 < l_2 < \dotsb$ be a sequence of positive integers.
+In \S \ref{sec:extended-graph-covering}, we showed that there exists some $\bl$-periodicity-regulated weighted graph covering model $\wgGcal : \covrepa{\wgG}{\fai}$ with $\invlim \wgGcal$ being topologically conjugate to $(X,f)$.
+The base maps $B_n : \wgG_n \to X$ $(n \bni)$ have been defined simultaneously.
+We are now ready to show that $\wgGcal$ can be transformed to a Bratteli--Vershik model of $(X,f)$.
+Subsequently, to show the converse, the following definitions are necessary.